Introduction to What is T-SQL?

 Efficiency: It minimizes traffic over the server. the jobs being run with data are processed with minimal overhead when being transferred within the application.
 Thus complex nontrivial jobs can be solved at ease with T-SQL.

-In the Finance paradigm, where security is a significant concern, plain SQL can directly expose DB server as potential threats.
+In the Finance paradigm, where security is a significant concern, plain SQL can directly expose DB servers as potential threats.
 It eliminates such threats and enables better handling of sensitive data.
 It is also often referred to as ‘SQL for Bankers’

 Working with T-SQL

 It is now very clear that it is more than just proprietary plain SQL implementation.
-It is becoming an essential skill for developer and data professionals.
+It is becoming an essential skill for developers and data professionals.
 For people who have been working with traditional SQL, the transition towards T-SQL will seem easy.

 One in-house feature is custom functions where the user can define own functions.
 Besides, it also has inbuilt functionalities, including aggregate functions, analytical functions, and major scalar functions.
 It can configure mathematical notations inside queries from basic to advanced trigonometric functions.